unlocomqx/addons-docs/docs/src/prestashop/04-support.md

 Testing with a cache system enabled will make it impossible to know whether changing an option or a file has any effect on the problem, so it will be impossible to determine the true cause of the issue.

+### Disable smart cache for JS & CSS

+Smart cache combines all the files in your shop into one file, which can make it difficult to debug issues or to determine which module is causing the problem.

+Please open the Performance page in the backoffice and disable the Smart Cache for JS & CSS.